-This slightly spicy White Bean Soup recipe is simple, hearty and ready in under an hour, making it the perfect weeknight meal.
+This slightly spicy vegetarian White Bean Soup recipe is simple, hearty, and ready in under an hour, making it the perfect weeknight meal.

-This white bean soup is a warm hug on a chilly winter day… and man have we had more than a few of those lately!
-The slight spiciness of the broth, thanks to the crushed red pepper, gives it an extra kick of warmth to make each bowl even more comforting.
+This soup is a warm hug on a chilly winter day…and man, have we had more than a few of those lately!
+The slight spiciness of the broth, thanks to the crushed red pepper flakes, gives it an extra kick of warmth to make each bowl even more comforting.

 - If you prefer an even spicier broth, add in a little more crushed red pepper.
 A little does go a very long way!